ewen-lbh/mx3-publishr/README.md

 # Mx3's Publishr

+_**NOTICE** This script is no longer maintained, I'm rewriting it and will upload a new repo to github soon_

 A script to automate the tedious process of getting music out, currently in construction.
 ### Currently supported features
 - Cover arts square auto-creation (by cropping)